mdeclerf/19_Minishell/README.md

 <li>Implement redirections:<br>
 ◦ < should redirect input.<br>
 ◦ > should redirect output.<br>
 ◦ << should be given a delimiter, then read the input until a line containing the delimiter is seen.
-However, it doesn’t have to update the history!
+However, it doesn’t have to update the history!<br>
 ◦ >> should redirect output in append mode. </li>
 <li>Implement pipes (| character).
 The output of each command in the pipeline is connected to the input of the next command via a pipe.</li>
 <li>Handle environment variables ($ followed by a sequence of characters) which should expand to their values.</li>